duckdb/duckdb-web/docs/sql/data_types/interval.md

 ## Equality and Comparison

-For equality and ordering comparisons only, the months component is converted to 30 days and the days component is converted to 24 * 60 * 60 * 1e6 microseconds.
+For equality and ordering comparisons only, the total number of microseconds in an `INTERVAL` is computed by converting the days basis unit to `24 * 60 * 60 * 1e6` microseconds and the months basis unit to 30 days, or `30 * 24 * 60 * 60 * 1e6` microseconds.

 As a result, `INTERVAL`s can compare equal even when they are functionally different, and the ordering of `INTERVAL`s is not always preserved when they are added to dates or timestamps.